aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.pivot/pivottable/getitemprinttitles/_index.md

 Indicates whether [PivotItem](../../pivotitem/) names should be repeated at the top of each printed page.

+>Deprecated
+>
+>Use PivotTable.RepeatItemsOnEachPrintedPage property instead.
 ```cpp
 bool Aspose::Cells::Pivot::PivotTable::GetItemPrintTitles()
 ```

+## Remarks

+NOTE: This property is now obsolete.
+Instead, please use PivotTable.RepeatItemsOnEachPrintedPage property.
+This method will be removed 12 months later since October 2024. **Aspose** apologizes for any inconvenience you may have experienced.

 ## See Also